jipelski/smart-home/back_end/back_end/mqtt_to_redis/README.md

 - Creates an MQTT client and subscribes to data topics.
 - For each incoming message:
   - Decodes the payload
-  - Trasforms the data_fields into a JSON string
+  - Transforms the data_fields into a JSON string
   - Adds message to Redis Stream

 ## Setup and Installation